Urban Roots (podcast)Jul 3rd, 2014 | By Cecilia | Category: Featured Articles, podcast, the show

 Forty percent of what they grow on their three and a half acre farm in east Austin, on the banks of Boggy Creek, goes to food pantries and soup kitchens throughout Austin to help feed the hungry.

 They sell the remaining produce at farmers’ markets and via their community supported agriculture (CSA) program.
-At this writing, they still have shares available.

 Urban Roots interns learn what they need to know about farming as well as teamwork, communication, self-discipline, problem solving, and perseverance.